trafiklab/trafiklab.se/content/about/about.md

+---
+title: "About Trafiklab"
+menu: "main"
+translationKey: "about"
+url: "/about"
+weight: 4
+---
-# A cooperation between Samtrafiken and Trafikverket
+## A cooperation between Samtrafiken and Trafikverket

 Trafiklab was founded in 2011 as a cooperation between Samtrafiken, SL and RISE Viktoria.
 Today Trafiklab is a way to fulfill Trafikverkets duty to publish public transport data.
 This is realized by cooperation between Samtrafiken and